 The colour selection

 It's safe to say I have very pale skin and am usually the lightest shade when I try out new foundations or concealers, otherwise my skin will look orange.
 However, Revlon's 'colour stay' have fulfilled my wishes with a light range of shades to choose from.
-Even with the shade selection, I am still the but its the perfect match for my complexion.
+Even with the shade selection, I am still the lightest colour but its the perfect match for my complexion.

 The dreamy formulation